JanMalek03/pytest-tui-runner/README.md

 ```

 This command will:
-- create the pytest_tui_runner/ folder in your current working directory,
+- create the `pytest_tui_runner/` folder in your current working directory,
 - generate a basic config.yaml file with a default structure,
 - and run the TUI application.
 <br/><br/>

-⚠️ Important:
+#### ⚠️ Important:
+`--init` **does NOT create a fully working configuration.**
+It only generates a **template** that you must edit to match your project.

-Make sure you run this command from the root of your project — otherwise, the folder and config will be created in the wrong place, and the application might not work correctly.
+Also make sure you run this command from the root of your project — otherwise, the folder and config will be created in the wrong place, and the application might not work correctly.

 After initialization, you can start the app normally using: